ludoguenet/laravel-service-maker/README.md

 ## Contracts

+If for a specific service you don't need a contract, you can add the `--noContract` option flag to the the command.

-If you do not need any contract with your service.
-Then turn the **with_interface** value to false in the config file.
+If for some reason you do not need any contract with all your services, then turn the **with_interface** value to false in the config file.

 ## Installation